gmoniava/react-minesweeper/README.md

-Minesweeper game implemented in react.
+Minesweeper game.
+Game logic is implemented using custom hook (useMinesweeper).